-This is a frequently used bid in all strong club systems...
+This is an opening bid that is frequently used in all strong club systems...
 It shows an opening hand with a club suit.
-Players often modify it with different agreements, but the most common way of playing it is to have 11-16 HCP, and at least a 5-card club suit.
-Some players prefer to promise a 6-card suit but that agreement restricts the use of the bid.
+Players often modify it with different agreements, but the most common way of playing it is to have 11-16 HCP and at least a 5-card club suit.
+Some players prefer to promise a 6-card suit, but that agreement restricts the use of the bid.
 The opener may have a 4-card major.

 Four Diamonds - Five Clubs

 With four diamonds and five clubs, opener should start with a 1 call and then rebid 2.

 With 5-5 in the minors, we use an opening bid of 3NT to show that hand.
 Most other club systems prefer a 2NT call, but we use that bid to show both majors.
 3NT Opening Bid